-In addition, the Board of Directors believes that it is in the best interests of the Company and its stockholders to increase the number of shares of preferred stock authorized for issuance by the Company to provide the Company with additional flexibility for potential future fundraising activities.
-In order for the Preferred Stock Increase Proposal to be adopted, it must be approved by (i) the holders of a majority in voting power of the outstanding shares of capital stock entitled to vote thereon and (ii) if applicable, the holders of a majority of the outstanding shares of our Series A Perpetual Convertible Preferred Stock, par value \$0.0001 per share ("Series A Preferred Stock"), excluding shares held by "Affiliates" of the Company.
-"Affiliates" is defined in the Certificate of Designations, Preferences, Rights and Limitations of the Series A Preferred Stock (the "Series A Designation") to have the meaning ascribed to it under Rule 144 of the Securities Act of 1933, as amended, as in effect on the date the Series A Designation became effective.
+In order for the Amendment to Series B Certificate of Designations Proposal to be adopted, it must be approved by (i) the holders of a majority in voting power of the outstanding shares of capital stock entitled to vote thereon and (ii) the holders of a majority of the outstanding shares of our Series B Preferred Stock voting as a single class through the Tandem Preferred Stock on a one (1) vote per share basis, excluding shares held by "Affiliates" of the Company.
+"Affiliates" is defined in the Certificate of Designations, Preferences, Rights and Limitations of the Series B Preferred Stock (the "Series B Certificate of Designations") to have the meaning ascribed to it under Rule 144 of the Securities Act of 1933, as amended, as in effect on the date the Series B Certificate of Designations became effective.

-The Board of Directors believes that the delisting of the Common Stock from the Nasdaq Capital Market would likely have a material adverse effect on the liquidity of the market for the Common Stock and the price at which the Common Stock would trade.
-The Board of Directors is concerned that while the holders of the Company's Common Stock and Tandem Preferred Stock may favor the Reverse Stock Split and the Preferred Stock Increase, the Company will not be able to obtain the vote of the holders of a majority in voting power of the outstanding Common Stock and Tandem Preferred Stock, voting together as a single class, in favor of either Proposal 5 or Proposal 6.
-This concern is based on the widely dispersed stock holdings of the Company's stockholders (as of April 21, 2022 there were over 100,000 beneficial owners of Common Stock), the advice of the Company's proxy solicitor, and the Company's most recent annual meeting of stockholders.
-In connection with the Company's most recent annual meeting, the Company had difficulty obtaining a quorum of shares, which at the time required a majority of the outstanding shares of Common Stock.
+The Board of Directors is concerned that while the holders of the Company's Common Stock and Tandem Preferred Stock may favor the Amendment to Series B Certificate of Designations Proposal, the Company will not be able to obtain the vote of the holders of a majority in voting power of the outstanding Common Stock and Tandem Preferred Stock, voting together as a single class, in favor of Proposal 5.
+This concern is based on the widely dispersed stock holdings of the Company's stockholders, and the Company's recent annual meetings of stockholders.
+In connection with the Company's 2021 annual meeting, for example, the Company had difficulty obtaining a quorum of shares, which at the time required a majority of the outstanding shares of Common Stock.
 As a result, the Company postponed the meeting in order to amend its Bylaws to reduce the quorum requirement and to solicit additional proxies.

-The Company created the Special Voting Stock and entered into the voting agreement with the holder thereof, GP-HGM LLC, for the sole purpose of ensuring that if holders of a majority in voting power of the outstanding shares of Common Stock and Tandem Preferred Stock attending the Annual Meeting vote in favor of Proposal 5 (the Reverse Stock Split Proposal) and Proposal 6 (the Preferred Stock Increase Proposal), that the Reverse Stock Split Proposal and the Preferred Stock Increase Proposal will be approved under Delaware law, enabling the Company to effectuate the Reverse Stock Split and regain compliance with the Nasdaq listing requirements and the Preferred Stock increase.
+The Company created the Special Voting Stock and entered into the voting agreement with the holder thereof, GP-HGM LLC, for the sole purpose of ensuring that if holders of a majority in voting power of the outstanding shares of Common Stock and Tandem Preferred Stock attending the Annual Meeting vote in favor of Proposal 5 (the Amendment to Series B Certificate of Designations Proposal), that the Amendment to Series B Certificate of Designations Proposal will be approved under Delaware law, enabling the Company to effectuate the Amendment to Series B Certificate of Designations.
 The Special Voting Stock will not otherwise affect the ownership of, and voting rights in, the Company, and will be redeemed following the Annual Meeting.